-Abstract: This paper starts with a systematic benchmark test of the three commercialised dielectric diagnostic methods RVM (recovery voltage method), PDC (polarisation and depolarisation currents) and FDS (frequency domain spectroscopy), performed on a large transformer model.
-The water content as analysed by the specific software was compared under three parameters: insulation geometry, insulation temperature and oil conductivity.
-It was found, that for the RV method the interpretation scheme based on the central time constant is too simplistic.
-The other two methods PDC and FDS compensate much better for the mentioned parameters but nevertheless analyse a drier cellulose with increasing temperature and a wetter cellulose for increasing oil conductivity.
-Actually the moisture in cellulose remained constant at 1 % during all the tests.
-Starting from these weaknesses a more sophisticated software was developed.
-The new software called "Dirana" bases on a new data pool, measured at new and aged pressboard with various moisture contents, temperatures and oil impregnation.
-The analysis algorithm works in frequency domain and features weighting of low frequency data and an extended XY-model for analysing oil-paperinsulations.
-Results obtained from this software show especially a much better compensation for varying oil conductivities and insulation geometries.
-The new software was successfully utilized for a on-site measurement in comparison to other measurement methods.
+This paper starts with a systematic benchmark test of the three commercialised dielectric diagnostic methods RVM (recovery voltage method), PDC (polarisation and depolarisation currents) and FDS (frequency domain spectroscopy), performed on a large transformer model.
+Starting from the explored strengths and weaknesses a more sophisticated instrument with corresponding software was developed.
+The new instrument called "Dirana" combines time and frequency domain measurements resulting in an essentially decreased measurement time.
+The corresponding software bases on a new data pool, measured at new and aged pressboard with various moisture contents, temperatures and oil impregnation.
+The analysis algorithm works in frequency domain and features weighting of low frequency data and compensation for conductive aging byproducts.
+An onsite moisture evaluation compares the new system to other measurement methods.